JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 ## Analysis report overview

-<link-summary>After your project is analyzed and the report is uploaded to %cloud%, you can view results.</link-summary>
+<link-summary>After your project is analyzed and the report is uploaded to %cloud%, you can view it.</link-summary>

-After your project is analyzed and the report is uploaded to %cloud%, you can view results as shown [on this page](cloud-overview-reports.topic).
+After your project is analyzed and the report is uploaded to %cloud%, you can view it as shown [on this page](cloud-overview-reports.topic).